nl2go/ansible-warrior/README.md

 You have successfully run the `vault_master_password` playbook while decrypting the `secret_message` variable to `Hello World!`.

 ### Ansible Vault Secret

+To protect sensitive data it must be encrypted before sharing it with remote sources.
+In general any kind of passwords, secrets or keys must be encrypted.

-This scenario relies on existing encrypted Vault password file for the `dev` inventory located at `inventories/dev/.vault-password`.
+This scenario shows how to encrypt arbitrary values for particular inventories/environments.
+It relies on the existing encrypted Vault password file for the `dev` inventory located at `inventories/dev/.vault-password` from the previous scenario.

 1. Run Ansible container.